lestermartin/starburst-dataframes-exploration/README.md

-# trino-dataframes-exploration
+# starburst-dataframes-exploration
-Starter project for learnings and exploration of DataFrame API options for Trino (and Starburst) clusters
+Learnings and exploration of DataFrame API options for Starburst (Trino and Spark) clusters